Bhumbra/DeepNodal/QUICKSTART.md

 effect results in training that would be identical to what would take place for unsplit training batches.

 Although the adjustments in the code above are trivial, the complexity of implementation is considerable and this can be seen if you look at the corresponding TensorBoard graph.
-Increased overheads of accommodating multiple devices does not necessarily result in a speed up in computation, and indeed it will probably be slower for this example.
-But advantage of distributing computations across multiple devices is the increased freedom of constructing deeper and complex networks without running into memory limitation problems.
+Increased overheads means that using multiple devices does not necessarily result in a speed up in computation, and indeed in this example it will probably be slower.
+But the advantage of distributing computations across multiple devices is the increased freedom of constructing deeper and complex networks without running into memory limitation problems.